theouternet/oo-custom-errors-cb-000/README.md

 ## Introduction

 Ruby has a hierarchy of error, or `Exception`, classes, all of which inherit from the Exception class.
-You'll become familiar with these error types:
+You'll become familiar with these errorr types:

 * `NoMethodError`
 * `ArgumentError`